-How Korean Apartment Intercom Systems Let Residents Unlock the Front Door From Home
+How Korean Apartment Intercom Systems Work — and Why Residents Can Unlock the Door From Home

 In many Korean apartment buildings, visitors do not simply walk inside.
 At the entrance, they stop in front of a small panel next to the door.
 They press a unit number.
 Moments later, a resident inside the building answers through an intercom screen — and with a single button press, the main entrance door unlocks … Read more